Hendrix-CS/csci285/labs/optimization.md

 ## Overview

-## Description
+In this lab, you will create plots to better understand the local search algorithms of gradient descent and simulated annealing, compare two implementations of evolutionary algorithm search, and extend the algorithm to solve a 3D problem.

-### Step 1 - TSP Extensions
+### Step 1 - Local Search Plotting

+#### Step 1.1 Plotting the internal details

-* Create a Tour with 80 random points.
+* Create a Tour with 50 random points.
-* Draw a plot of the cost of a tour over time using gradient descent.
+* Draw a plot of the cost of a tour over time using gradient descent, where each call to calculate the distance of a tour takes 1 unit of time.
-* Draw a plot of the cost of a tour over time using simulated annealing.
+* Draw a plot of the cost of a tour over time using simulated annealing, where each call to calculate the distance of a tour takes 1 unit of time.
 * Draw a scatter plot of the probability of accepting a bad move over time using simulated annealing.

+#### Step 1.2 Interchange neighborhood

 * Extend the Tour object to include an "interchange" function.
 Similar to swap, it will bring in an *i*th and *j*th city, and reverse the order of all cities in between them, including the *i*th and *j*th city.
-* Rerun your simulated annealing algorithm and gradient descent algorithm above, using the interchange neighborhood function.
-How do the results compare?
+* Rerun the simulated annealing and gradient descent algorithms, using the interchange neighborhood function.
+How do the results compare in terms of the quality of solutions found, and the time needed to find them?
+Be sure to show a plot of the tour, and the graphs create above.

-### Step 2 - GA Extensions
+### Step 2 - Evolutionary Algorithm Extensions

 Implement one of the crossover techniques below and compare your results to the method presented in class.

 * [Cycle Crossover](http://www.rubicite.com/Tutorials/GeneticAlgorithms/CrossoverOperators/CycleCrossoverOperator.aspx)
 * [Edge Recombination](http://www.rubicite.com/Tutorials/GeneticAlgorithms/CrossoverOperators/EdgeRecombinationCrossoverOperator.aspx)